-CoyoteWorks gives at-risk youth 12 to 17 opportunities to learn the skills of creative vocations like cooking, furniture design/build, photography, fashion design, and metalworking.
-Students work at Coyote in after-school hours throughout the school year with professional chefs, woodworkers, fashion designers, metal artists and photographers.
-Using professional equipment and techniques, they learn the skills that are required for these professions, and get a sense of what it means to pursue a creative vocation as a career.
-Students build teamwork skills across their different backgrounds and cultures.
-They complete the course not only with a certificate of achievement but also with increased confidence in their capabilities and a stronger sense of their own personal possibilities.
+CoyoteWorks gives immigrant and refugee youth ages 12 to 18 opportunities to learn the skills of creative vocations like cooking, furniture design/build, and fashion design.
+Students work at Coyote in after-school hours throughout the school year with professional chefs, woodworkers, and fashion designers using professional equipment and techniques.
+They learn the skills that are required for these professions, and build teamwork skills across their different languages and cultures.
+They complete the course with increased confidence in their capabilities, a better understanding of creative vocations, and a stronger sense of their own personal possibilities.

 CoyoteWorks began in 2012 with youth enrolled in the Seattle Youth Violence Prevention Initiative (SYVPI) learning learning culinary arts, furniture making, fashion design and metalworking.
 Coyote has since built a strong partnership with the Vietnamese Friendship Association (VFA) and the Seattle World School (SWS) and now provides extended-day programs for SWS youth throughout the schoolyear.